 2lora_params=131,072

-3LoRA r=16 trains 131,072 params, 0.78% of full fine-tuning.This is a subtle but important detail.
-The adapter path should start as a no-op.
-If both and started with arbitrary non-zero values, the model would begin with random noise added to its predictions and drift away from the pretrained checkpoint.
+3LoRA r=16 trains 131,072 params, 0.78% of full fine-tuning.One initialization detail matters: the adapter path should start as a no-op.
+If both and start non-zero, the model adds random noise before training learns anything.

 In the original LoRA setup, one factor is initialized randomly and the other is initialized to zero.[1]
 A common pattern is:

-This ensures that at the very start of training, , so .
-The model starts with the same behavior as the pretrained model and gradually learns the adaptation.
+This makes at the start of training, so .
+The model begins with pretrained behavior and learns the adaptation gradually.

 Common Mistake: Initializing both and with small random values because "random init worked for the base model."
 If both matrices start non-zero, the first forward pass outputs pretrained predictions plus random noise, and the model immediately drifts from its checkpoint.
 Always zero-initialize one factor.